 I baked the purple sweet potato from scratch and I haven’t tested this recipe with canned sweet potato.
 Please do let me know in the comments if you try it.
 I’d love to know.

-This Easy Chocolate Pudding recipe is vegan, so dairy-free and egg-free.
-It is also suitable for WFPB, vegetarian, paleo, gluten-free and whole30 diets.
+This Chocolate Sweet Potato Pudding recipe is vegan, so dairy-free, and egg-free.
+It is also suitable for WFPB, vegetarian, paleo, gluten-free, and whole30 diets.

 Ingredients